 - In relation to processed personal data, you can assert the following rights at the University of Pardubice:

-- the right to access personal data – you have the right to request from the University of Pardubice the confirmation of whether they process your data and, if so, what is the purpose of the processing, the category of personal data concerned, who is the recipient of the personal data or what is the category of recipients, as well as the information on the forwarding of the data to third countries, the privacy retention period, the right to file a complaint with the Office for Personal Data Protection, information on the source of personal data, information on automated processing or profiling,
+- the right to access personal data – you have the right to request from the University of Pardubice the confirmation of whether they process your data and, if so, the purpose of the processing, the category of personal data concerned, the recipient of the personal data or the category of recipients, as well as the information on the forwarding of the data to third countries, the privacy retention period, the right to file a complaint with the Office for Personal Data Protection, information on the source of personal data, information on automated processing or profiling,

 - the right to rectification– the right to have inaccurate or incomplete personal data corrected,